 - 4. Severability.
-If any subsection, sentence, clause, phrase, or word of this Order or any application of it to any person, structure, or circumstance is held to be invalid or unconstitutional by a decision of a court of competent jurisdiction, then such decision will not affect the validity of the remaining portions or applications of this Order. - Order shall be interpreted as consistent with and supplemental to any executive order issued by the Texas Governor.
+If any subsection, sentence, clause, phrase, or word of this Order or any application of it to any person, structure, or circumstance is held to be invalid or unconstitutional by a decision of a court of competent jurisdiction, then such decision will not affect the validity of the remaining portions or applications of this Order. - 5.
+Interpretation and Additional Terms.
+To the greatest extent possible, this Executive Order shall be interpreted as consistent with and supplemental to any executive order issued by the Texas Governor.
 All provisions of the executive orders of the Texas Governor either existing or as, if and when issued, which are made applicable to all jurisdictions by law shall be automatically incorporated into and constitute terms of this Executive Order, enforceable as if set forth herein without necessity for the issuance of further orders. - 6.
 Enforcement.
 Excepting Section 3 of this Executive Order and in accordance with the limitation contained in the executive orders of Texas Governor Greg Abbott, any peace officer or other person with lawful authority is hereby authorized to enforce the provisions of this Executive Order in accordance with the authority granted under the Texas Disaster Act of 1975.

-ORDERED this 22nd day of June, 2020
+ORDERED this 29nd day of June, 2020

+RUDY MADRID

-RUDY MADRID KLEBERG COUNTY JUDGE
+KLEBERG COUNTY JUDGE